grofers/web-central-logging/README.md

 }
 ```
 #### StateFilter

-This filter filter outs current state.
-By default everything is filtered out.
+This is used to filter state.
+By default state is not logged but if you want to log state this filter can be used.

 ##### Example

 ```js